cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 Every student is expected to come to class familiar with the assigned scenarios - when applicable - and ready to apply the ideas covered in the assigned readings.
 Scenario leaders (each student will fill this role twice over the course of the semester) have the added responsibility of preparing a two-page framing memo in advance of the scenario and facilitating discussion about the scenario in small groups; see further guidelines below.

-All negotiation self-reflection memos and scenario framing memos must be posted on the 11.255 canvas class site as PDF documents by the assigned due date.
+All negotiation self-reflection memos and scenario framing memos must be posted on the class site as PDF documents by the assigned due date.
 Please do not submit assignments as Word documents or in other formats.

 ### Making Up Missed Negotiation Simulations